DTolm/VkFFT/README.md

 Picture below shows how data is restructured during the R2C transform depending on the system dimensions.
 This layout has minimal transfers between on-chip memory and graphics card (one read and one write per FFT axis + transposition if axis dimension is ≥ 256).
 If convolution is performed, it is embedded into the last FFT axis, which reduces memory transfers even further.
 ![alt text](https://github.com/dtolm/VkFFT/blob/master/FFT_memory_layout.png?raw=true)
 ## Benchmark results in comparison to cuFFT
 To measure how Vulkan FFT implementation works in comparison to cuFFT, we will perform a number of 2D and 3D tests.
 The test will consist of performing R2C FFT and inverse C2R FFT consecutively multiple times to calculate average time required. cuFFT uses out-of-place configuration while VkFFT uses in-place.
 The results are obtained on Nvidia 1660 Ti graphics card with no other GPU load.
+Launching example 0 from Vulkan_FFT.cpp performs VkFFT benchmark, benchmark_cuFFT.cu file contains similar benchmark script for cuFFT library.
 ![alt text](https://github.com/DTolm/VkFFT/blob/master/vkfft_benchmark_1.png?raw=true)
 ![alt text](https://github.com/DTolm/VkFFT/blob/master/vkfft_benchmark_2.png?raw=true)
 ## Contact information